Analog User Guide - Restyling It

 This article will introduce how to make some simple customizations to Analog, such as its color scheme, fonts, etc.

 This article will not cover the complex web front-end technology stack.
-Analog is based on Next.js, TailwindCSS, and React, and is mainly written in TypeScript.
+Analog is based on Next.js, Chakra UI, and React, and is mainly written in TypeScript.
 If you need to customize it in depth, you may need to master these open source tools and some necessary web front-end skills.
 If you have a need for this, you can read Analog's Technology Stack first.

 Favicons and Site Logo